Skip to main content

 Program Staff

-Staff instructors are a mix of University faculty members and University approved local school teachers.
+Staff instructors are a mix of University faculty members and University approved local school teachers or industry specialists.
 Our team of teaching assistants consists of current Penn State students.
 Teaching assistants must be 18 years or older.

-The average size of a camp ranges from a minimum of 9 to a maximum of 24 students.
-Instructor/teaching assistant to participant ratio is either 1:6 or 1:8 and is determined by University AD39 Policy.
+The average size of a camp ranges from a minimum of 9 to a maximum of 30 participants.
+Instructor/teaching assistant are considered authorized adults and program participant ratios are determined by University AD39 Policy.

 • Pennsylvania State Police Criminal Background Check (SP4-164)